 One cannot help everyone - but everyone can help someone.
 Please share the content with your friends on social media and help us spread this campaign.
 Use the split button below.
 Thanks.

 For press questions, please refer to the association's office: firstname.lastname@example.org or telephone: 010 - 101 41 80

-Below are editorial photos from the association that can be downloaded for free and used by journalists, bloggers and others.
-If you have problems with downloading and / or need more pictures taken by a professional photographer down in Romania, contact the Office and they will be sent on request.
+Below are editorial photos from the association that can be downloaded for free and used by journalists, bloggers and more.
+In case of problems with downloading and / or need more photos taken by a professional photographer down in Romania, contact the Office and these will be sent on request.